Dave Martinez: Professional playing career

 Martinez signed a one-year, $500,000 contract with the Chicago White Sox for the 1995 season.
 He received limited playing time under manager Gene Lamont.
 When Lamont was replaced by Terry Bevington, Martinez saw an increase in playing time.
 He signed a two-year $1.425 million contract for the 1996 and 1997 seasons.
 He spent the 1996 season as a backup behind Darren Lewis, Tony Phillips, and Danny Tartabull, along with fellow backup Lyle Mouton.

 In 1997, Martinez batted, .286 and set career highs with 12 home runs and 55 RBIs.
 He then signed a two-year contract with the expansion Tampa Bay Devil Rays worth $3.5 million with an option for a third season at $1.75 million.
 In addition his desire to play in Florida, he was enticed by the Rays' additions of Fred McGriff, Wilson Álvarez, and Roberto Hernández.
 In 1998, he recorded the first hit in Tampa history.
 His contract option for the 2000 season vested when he recorded his 500th at bat of the 1999 season.

 After batting .260 in his first 29 games of the 2000 season, the Devil Rays, who needed to improve their pitching staff, traded Martinez to the Cubs for Mark Guthrie and cash.
 On June 9, 2000, the Cubs traded Martinez to the Texas Rangers in a three team trade that sent Chuck Smith from the Florida Marlins to the Rangers and Brant Brown from the Marlins to the Cubs.
 On August 4, 2000, the Rangers traded Martinez to the Toronto Blue Jays for a player to be named later.
 The Blue Jays sent Peter Munro to the Rangers to complete the trade.
 By playing for four MLB teams in one season, Martinez tied the record.
 Since 1901, the previous players to play for four MLB teams in a season were Frank Huelsman (1904), Willis Hudlin (1940), Paul Lehner (1951), Wes Covington (1961), Mike Kilkenny (1972), and Dave Kingman (1977).
 Dan Miceli (2003) and José Bautista (2004) later achieved the feat.
 With Toronto, he filled in for the injured Raúl Mondesí as the Blue Jays contended for the American League wild card.
 Between the four teams, he had a .274 batting average, five home runs, and 47 runs batted in (RBIs) in 132 games.
+He is one of the few players to play for both major league Canadian teams, the Toronto Blue Jays and the Montreal Expos.